 Method

-2. In a mixing bowl, combine the flour and salt.
-Add in the olive oil and honey (if using), then slowly mix in the water until a dough forms.
-Knead the dough for about 3-5 minutes until it becomes smooth and pliable.
+- In a mixing bowl, combine the flour and salt.
+Add in the olive oil, then slowly mix.

-4. Place the prepared dough on the lined baking sheet and bake for 10-12 minutes or until the edges turn slightly golden.
-The bread should be firm but not too crispy.
+- Arrange the prepared dough on the lined baking sheet and bake for 10-12 minutes or until the edges turn slightly golden.

 I’d love to hear how this simple communion bread recipe works for your congregation!
 Drop a comment below with your experience or any variations you’ve tried.